damienhanoun/ServiceDependencyMock/README.md

   * help to do a calculation in a specific strategy

 # Todo list

+## Functionalities
+- Use available accounts with good right for sql server implementation
+- Generate proxy dynamicly
 - Create a "mock always with" strategy and create a way to stop it
-- Use a real database to save mock strategies
-- Give example of Factory/Builder/... to build object before send it
-- Give an example with parameter base strategy
-- Give an example with multiple methods for the main class
+- Create a "mock only on error" strategy
+- Add some analyse method to be sure that all call has been used and not more or less for end to end test purpose
 - Not have to use method id.
 Look for NSubstitute like behavior with DynamicProxy like "myService.Get(Arg.Any()).Return(...)""
-- Create a "mock only on error" strategy
-- Example with async
-- Add some analyse method to be sure that all call has been used and not more or less for end to end test purpose
 - Create a view to allow mock on demand

-- Generate proxy dynamicly
+## Examples
+- With context that help calculation in a mocked method
+- With parameter base strategy
+- With multiple methods for the main class
+- With builder for object strategy